 Before applying the oil to the red coral stone, immerse the stone in water to cleanse dirt, grime from the surface of the stone.
 Use a soft cotton cloth to dampen the stone.

 Rub the stone with a soft cotton cloth until its surface becomes brighter and cleaner.
 Now, leave the stone for some time to get dried off water from it.

 Now pour pure cedar oil into a big plastic or glass container.
 Keep the quantity of oil as much so that stone totally gets drenched in the cedar oil.

 Do not use any other oil apart from cedar and make sure that oil is pure because using adulteration oil will destroy the quality of the stone.

-Put the red coral stone in the oil container and roll it such a manner so that all its faces are soaked with cedar oil.
-Cover its all facets and keep the stone in the container for at least 8 hours to completely dissolve the stone in oil.
+Put the red coral stone in the oil container and roll it in such a manner so that all its faces are soaked with cedar oil.
+Cover all facets and keep the stone in the container for at least 8 hours to completely dissolve the stone in oil.

 Now, take out the stone from the oil container and put it on a soft folded cloth.
-Do not try to dump the stone immediately; let the stone absorb all the oil applied on it to seal fissures and holes that appeared over its surface.
+Do not try to dump the stone immediately; let the stone absorb all the oil applied to it to seal fissures and holes that appeared over its surface.